CodingPassion-net/invalid/README.md

 **Step 3**: With `ValidationCapability` you can add validation to all of your input widgets like for example `TextField`, `Slider` or even `Checkbox`.

-For `TextField` there exists a prebuilt Capability:
+For `TextField` there exists a prebuilt `TextValidationCapability`:

 ``` dart
 class CustomTextField extends StatefulWidget {